isamplesorg/isamplesorg.github.io/README.md

 Sources are in markdown or "quarto markdown" (`.qmd` files), and may include content computed at build time.

+Visit the [Quarto site](https://quarto.org/docs/guide/) for documentation on using the Quarto environment and features.

 ## Development

 For simple editing tasks, the sources may be edited directly on GitHub.
 A local setup will be beneficial for larger or more complex changes.